-Credits: 3 Course Offering: As Needed Prerequisites: CS151 and Placement into MA110A or equivalent
+Credits: 3 Course Offering: As Needed Prerequisites: CS151 and Placement into MA110A or equivalent three-month payroll period for a business using two methods, manual and computerized.

 This course covers the most current methods and procedures of calculating payroll and payroll taxes.
 It includes the latest developments in payroll tax law, covering information on wages, payroll operations, employment practices, and voluntary employee deductions; differences between the USA and the Territory of Guam payroll accounting systems are examined.